MultiSafepay/docs/content/integrations/myshop.md

 4. Enter your [account ID, site ID, and site secure code](/websites/#site-id-api-key-and-secure-code).
 5. If using a test account, select **Test mode**.
 6. Click **Save**.

+---

+> 💬  Support
+> For technical queries about the app, email myShop at <support@myshop.com>
+> To contact MultiSafepay, email <support@multisafepay.com>